-Presents basic concepts of the practice of registered nursing for the Licensed Practical Nurse who has been accepted into the LPN Transition Program.
-The Neuman Systems Model is used as a framework for client system care in the lectures, campus labs and clinical setting.
-Offered in Summer Session only.
+Presents basic concepts of the practice of registered nursing for the licensed practical nurse who has been accepted into the LPN transition program.
+The Neuman Systems Model is used as a framework for client system care in the lectures, campus labs, and clinical setting.
+Offered in summer session only.

-- 1.00 NU 52 Reproductive Health Nursing

-- 2.00 (Transition to RN)

-- 1.00 Prerequisite: NU 51
+NU 52-Transition to Registered Nursing -Reproductive Health Nursing (0) [1] Prerequisite: NU 51

-Presents the study of childbirth and alterations in female reproductive health in the family client system for the LPN who is a student in the LPN Transition program.
+Presents the study of childbirth and alterations in female reproductive health in the family client system for the LPN who is a student in the LPN transition program.
 The Neuman Systems Model is the framework for the study of family client system care in seminars, in the campus laboratories and in acute care settings.

-2.00 NU 54 - Transition to Register Nursing 3.00 1.00 Prerequisite: NU 51
+NU 54-Transition to Registered Nursing -Medical-Surgical Nursing I (0) [3] Prerequisite: NU 51

-Presents the study of adult client systems with acute and chronic alterations in wellness for the licensed practical nurse who is a student in the LPN Transition program.
-The Neuman Systems Model is the framework for the study of client care in the seminars, in the campus laboratories and in acute and rehabilitative facilities.
-Offered in the Summer Session only.
+Presents the study of adult client systems with acute and chronic alterations in wellness for the licensed practical nurse who is a student in the LPN transition program.
+The Neuman Systems Model is the framework for the study of client care in the seminars, in the campus laboratories, and in the acute and rehabilitative facilities.
+Offered in the summer session only.

-NU 101 - Introduction to Clinical Nursing 6.00
+NU 101-Introduction to Clinical Nursing (6)

-Prerequisites: BI 103, BI 104, BI 120: passing score on nursing dosage calculations exam Introduces concepts of professional nursing.
-The Neuman Systems Model is the framework for the study of client care in the lectures, in the campus laboratories and in subacute and long term care facilities.
+Prerequisites: BI 103, BI 104, BI 120; passing score on nursing dosage calculations exam Introduces concepts of professional nursing.
+The Neuman Systems Model is the framework for the study of client care in the lectures, in the campus laboratories, and in the subacute and long-term care facilities.

-NU 210 - Reproductive Health Nursing 3.00 Prerequisite: NU 101
+NU 210-Reproductive Health Nursing (3) Prerequisite: NU 101

-Introduces the study of childbirth and alterations in female reproductive health in the family client system.
+Introduces the study of childbirth and alterations in reproductive health in the family system.
 Normal conditions and complications of childbirth and female reproduction are addressed.
-The Neuman Systems Model is the framework for the study of family client system care in lectures, in the campus laboratories and in acute and community settings.
+The Neuman Systems Model is the framework for the study of family client system care in lectures, in the campus laboratories, and in acute and community settings.

-NU 211 - Medical-Surgical Nursing I 7.00 Prerequisite: NU 101
+NU 211-Medical-Surgical Nursing I (7) Prerequisite: NU 101

 Introduces the study of adult client systems with acute and chronic alterations in wellness.
-The Neuman Systems Model is the framework for the study of client care in the lectures, in the campus laboratories and in acute and rehabilitative facilities.
+The Neuman Systems Model is the framework for the study of client care in the lectures, in the campus laboratories, and in the acute and rehabilitative facilities.

-NU 212 - Medical-Surgical Nursing II 4.00 Prerequisites: NU 210, NU211
+NU 212-Medical-Surgical Nursing II (4)